How to Turn On or Off Dynamic Lock to Auto-Lock Your Windows 11 PC

 reg add "HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\Winlogon" /v EnableGoodbye /t REG_DWORD /d 1 /fTo Turn Off Dynamic Lock (Default Setting)

-Using Windows 11 Dynamic Lock is a great way to keep your computer safe because it automatically locks your PC when you walk away.- Protect Your PC: Automatically locks when you walk away, keeping your files safe.
+Using Windows 11 Dynamic Lock is a smart way to keep your computer secure without any extra effort.
+It automatically locks your PC using your phone’s Bluetooth when you walk away, ensuring your files are protected.
+This means you don’t have to worry about forgetting to lock your computer, giving you peace of mind.- Protect Your PC: Automatically locks when you walk away, keeping your files safe.

 - Simple to Use: Just pair your phone and turn on the feature.